History and Genealogy of Merrimack, Hillsborough County NH

 Oliver Farwell built a tavern prior to 1780 on Naticook Road near the intersection of Route 101A.
 Known as the Rockingham House, it reportedly had a floating dance floor.
 It was destroyed by fire in 1931.

 Riddle's Tavern on at 442 DANIEL WEBSTER HWY was built by Isaac Riddle in 1807 for the use of the stockholders and officers of Riddle's Mills.
-It later became a private home, then the Country Gourmet Restaurant and Cafe, and later the WOODBURY HOUSE & PRIME TIME CAFÉ (this was closed 3/18/05).
+It later became a private home, then the Country Gourmet Restaurant and Cafe, and later the Woodbury House & Prime Time Cafe (this was closed 3/18/05); Currently the building is known as Buckley's Great Steaks.

 In 1798 Jonathan Wheeler built a cape-style house on Peaslee Road.
 After his death his daughter inherited the property, and then her daughters who both married a Mr. Kent.
 Their son G. Harold Kent owned "The Kent Homestead" in 1996.